Paraquat Lawsuit Settlement Amounts

 In the Roundup litigation, Bayer is paying around $10 billion to settle about 100,000 cases and setting aside another $6 billion for future Roundup claims.
 Individual Roundup plaintiffs are getting payouts of around $100,000 to $150,000.
 But lawsuits in the highest tier are getting much larger settlement amounts than the average.

-The Roundup litigation has some obvious similarities with Paraquat to the extent that both involve herbicide products.
+The Roundup litigation is similar to Paraquat because both involve herbicide products.
 The alleged injuries are different because Roundup involves cancer claims, whereas Paraquat plaintiffs are alleging Parkinson’s.

 Settlement Amounts in Lawsuits Involving Parkinson’s Disease